When and where do you meet?

 How many members do you have?
 What is the age range?
 Geographical area?

-We have about 30 paid-up members, who range in age between 30 and 90+.
+We have over 40 paid-up members, who range in age between 30 and 90+.
 Most of our members come from Ilkley, Otley, Burley, Menston and Guiseley; others come from further afield e.g. Leeds, Bradford and Skipton.

 Each year we work with about 30 foreign-language assistants teachers, who are in their 20s.